FreshRSS/FreshRSS/docs/en/developers/02_First_steps.md

 make start
 ```

 This might take some time while Docker downloads the image.
-If your user isn't in the `docker` group, you'll need to prepend the command with `sudo`.
+If your user isn’t in the `docker` group, you will need to prepend the command with `sudo`.

 **You can now access FreshRSS at [http://localhost:8080](http://localhost:8080).** Just follow the install process and select the SQLite database.